 8. Handle emergencies with critical alerts

-The outbreak of the coronavirus pandemic and subsequent lockdown has taught everyone the importance of fast and effective communications platforms, providing people with the means to handle emergencies as quickly as possible.
+The outbreak of the coronavirus pandemic and the subsequent lockdown has taught everyone the importance of fast and effective communications platforms, providing people with the means to handle emergencies as quickly as possible.
 With companies in flux and their workforce spread between remote working or office-based working, the ability to send out critical alerts at the push of a button, notifying people and teams across different locations and departments, is crucial now more than ever.

 A comprehensive performance management platform will give your managers the tools required to make sure these critical alerts reach the right people wherever they are, pushing the alerts to desktop/PC and mobile phone via both email and SMS.
 This multi-channel communication method ensures that receipt of these alerts is registered on the system, as well as logging responses so that necessary action can be taken immediately.